CaDRE Award Winners

 Antonio Pagan, PhD

 Dr. Pagán is a Post-Doctoral Fellow at the Faillace Department of Psychiatry and Behavioral Sciences.
-Dr. Pagán’s long-term goal is to understand the neural biomarkers of neuropsychiatric disorders that will help develop treatment strategies to improve outcomes in diverse and underserved communities.
+Dr. Pagán’s long-term goal is to understand the neural biomarkers of neuropsychiatric disorders that will help develop treatment strategies to improve outcomes in various underserved communities.
 Currently, he is adapting an intervention for Latinos with ASD and an intervention for military-dependent young adults with ASD.
 In the CaDRE program project titled “Pilot testing a military-culture adapted group treatment program for military-dependent, autistic young adults and their parents”, he will conduct separate focus groups with military/veteran parents of young adults with ASD and with military/veteran-dependent young adults with ASD to pilot test an adapted intervention with 20 young adults and parents.

 Ashutosh Tripathi, PhD